-April Min and Lisa Armstrong (with editing and poster production guidance and support by Dr. Elizabeth Bird)
+April Min and Lisa Armstrong (with editing and production support by Dr. Elizabeth Bird)

 2018 Spring Hill: The Faith of a Community

-April Min (with editing and poster production guidance and support by Dr. Elizabeth Bird)
+April Min (with editing and production support by Dr. Elizabeth Bird)

 2018 Henry Mansfield Dillard: Pillar of Spring Hill.

-Lisa Armstrong (with editing and poster production guidance and support by Dr. Elizabeth Bird)
+Lisa Armstrong (with editing and production support by Dr. Elizabeth Bird)

 2018 Education in Spring Hill-Sulphur Springs.